 Souma as well.
 In the first scene, he was barely 11-12 years old, and with his cynical smile he creeped the shit out of a detective investigating Lady Saiki's death.
 And then the audience learns why he is that way...

 Serial Experiments Lain: Lain Iwakura and others as well.
-Like the one chasing people through the virtual reality game or that girl who commits suicide in the opening.
+Like the one chasing people through the virtual reality game or Chisa Yomada, the girl who commits suicide at the start.
 This anime takes the cake for creepy children.

 In Slayers, Hellmaster Phibrizzo, Man Behind the Man to Chaos Dragon Gaav (who is, oddly, another Big Bad but not The Dragon to Phibrizzo) and one of five ancient demon lords, takes the form of a ten-year-old child in every appearance.